reselbob/k8s-4-it-pros/day-1/lesson-08-services/README.md

 ```

-**Step 7:** Call the service from the host's command line using the NodePort:
+**Step 9:** Call the service from the host's command line using the NodePort:

 `curl http://172.17.0.24:31917`

 (**Remember!** The IP address of the cluster and the NodePort will vary according to the hosting environment.)

-The result from the call to pinger:
+The result from the `curl` call to the pinger service:

 ```json
 {